umr4nlp/umr-guidelines/guidelines.md

 **Complement-taking predicates**

-Events that are linked with a `:modpred` relation in the sentence-level modal annotation should also be linked in the temporal dependency.
+Events that are linked with a `:modal-predicate` relation in the sentence-level modal annotation should also be linked in the temporal dependency.
 The complement-taking predicate acts as the reference time for its complement.
 That is, the complement is the child of the complement-taking predicate in the temporal dependency.
 There can be various types of temporal relations between complement-taking predicates and their complements, shown in <a href="#4-2-2-1-1 (1)">(1)</a>-<a href="#4-2-2-1-1 (3)">(3)</a>.

 <span id="4-2-2-1-1 (1)" label="4-2-2-1-1 (1)">4-2-2-1-1 (1)</span>